kiba/Writings/for_science/chp27_epilogue.md

 ***

-Her grandson was off playing with some of the prison staff somewhere, while Kobayashi and Hiroki ended up in a room specified for conjugal visit.
+Her grandson was outside playing with some of the prison staff somewhere, while Kobayashi and Hiroki ended up in a place designated for conjugal visit.

 It was a small 'apartment', decorated like a domestic dwelling rather than a jail cell.
 It even have a fridge and kitchen stocked with all the necessary items to cook food.